 On August 9, 2018, the Company filed a shelf registration statement on Form S-3 with the SEC, which was declared effective on August 27, 2018 (the "Shelf Registration").
 Under the Shelf Registration, the Company may offer and sell up to \$250.0 million of a variety of securities including common stock, preferred stock, warrants, depositary shares, debt securities, purchase contracts, purchase units or any combination of such securities during the three-year period that commenced upon the Shelf Registration becoming effective.
 On October 5, 2018, the Company sold 7,500,000 shares of the Company's common stock (the "Shares") in an underwritten offering pursuant to the Shelf Registration at a public offering price of \$8.25 per share, before underwriting discounts and commissions.
-In addition, the underwriters were granted an overallotment option to purchase an additional 1,125,000 shares of the common stock at the same public offering price, less underwriting discounts and commissions (the "Overallotment Shares").
+In addition, the underwriters were granted an overallotment option to purchase an additional 1.125.000 shares of the common stock at the same public offering price, less underwriting discounts and commissions (the "Overallotment Shares").
 On October 11, 2018, the underwriters exercised in full their option to purchase the Overallotment Shares.
 The total number of Shares and Overallotment Shares sold by the Company in the offering was 8,625,000 shares, resulting in net proceeds to the Company, after underwriting discounts and offering expenses, of approximately \$66.1 million.

 In connection with the filing of the Shelf Registration, the Company entered into a sales agreement with Jefferies, LLC (the "Sales Agreement") pursuant to which the Company may issue and sell, from time to time, up to an aggregate of \$50.0 million of its common stock in an at-the-market equity offering ("ATM Offering") through Jefferies, LLC, as sales agent.
-During the fourth quarter of 2018, the Company issued an aggregate of 518,135 shares of its common stock under the ATM Offering, resulting in net proceeds to the Company of approximately \$4.6 million.
+During the fourth quarter of 2018, the Company issued an aggregate of 518,135 shares of its common stock under the ATM Offering, resulting in net proceeds to the Company issued an aggregate of 532,304 shares of its common stock under the ATM Offering, resulting in net proceeds to the Company of \$2.1 million.